 In a Q&A at Salon this week, Wired’s Chris Anderson says:

 In the past, the media was a full-time job.
 But maybe the media is going to be a part-time job.
-Maybe media won’t be a job at all, but will instead be a hobby.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Maybe media won’t be a job at all, but will instead be a hobby.Liz Cox Barrett is a writer at CJR.